Assistant Resident Director

 - Assists in the development of an inclusive community in a select area of campus consisting of multiple halls, housing from 600-1000 students

-- Directly supervise 4-6 student staff members.
-Co-supervise and co-facilitate the recruitment, training, and development of up to 18 student staff members with a full-time Resident Director
+- Directly supervise 4-6 Resident Assistant (RA) student leaders.
+Co-supervise and co-facilitate the recruitment, training, and development of up to 18 RAs with a full-time Resident Director

 - Develop meaningful relationships with students by providing opportunities for growth and development

-- Serve in the on-duty rotation responding to significant student issues as necessary
+- Serve in the 24/7 on-duty rotation, responding to significant student issues and crises as necessary

-- Opportunity to serve as a student conduct administrator and adjudicate violations of Residence Hall and University policies and procedures
+- Serve as a student conduct administrator and adjudicate violations of residential and University policies and procedures

 - Serve on at least one departmental committee